Executive Leadership Team

 Kate Wegman graduated from the University of Akron with a degree in Electrical Engineering in May 2020.
 During college, she served as the president of her Engineering Student Council for two years, and was also involved with Tau Beta Pi.
 She was also involved in NAESC, attending 10 conferences, CFES Congress, and serving as the Midwest Relations Coordinator (2017-2018), Vice President of Marketing & Communications (2018-2019), and Executive Vice President (2019-2020).
 In her free time, she enjoys traveling, hiking, and cooking.
 Currently, she is working as a Factory Quality Engineer with Northrop Grumman in Baltimore, Maryland.

-Seth is a computer engineering graduate of the University of Notre Dame and current technology analyst for Deloitte Consulting in Chicago; he previously served as NAESC’s Vice President of Technology and led the development of its GEAR member platform.
-Always curious about new technologies, his current projects relate to machine learning and computer vision and supplement a continued focus on back-end web development.
+Seth is a computer engineering graduate of the University of Notre Dame and a technology consultant for Deloitte in Chicago, where he enables cloud and data engineering capabilities for state and federal government clients.
+Seth joined NAESC’s Board of Directors in May 2020; he previously served as NAESC’s Vice President of Technology and led the development of its GEAR member platform.
 Aside from professional and academic interests, Seth enjoys running, cross-country skiing, and backpacking – he is an avid supporter of Minnesota’s Boundary Waters Wilderness and continually explores new places.

 Colleen is a 3rd year PhD candidate studying Biomedical Engineering at the University of Virginia in Charlottesville, Virginia.
 Her research interests include biomaterials for regenerative medicine and drug delivery.
 She graduated from North Carolina State University in 2019 with a B.S in Biomedical Engineering.
 While at NC State, she served on the Engineers' Council for 4 years and hosted the 2018 NAESC North Atlantic Regional Conference.
 Outside of the lab, she enjoys playing guitar, hiking the Blue Ridge mountains, and practicing yoga.